MazenTohari/Caeser-Cipher/README.md

 # Caeser-Cipher
-This ia an example of Caesars Cipher app using c++.
+This is an example of Caesars Cipher application using c++.

 the encryption is done by shifting to 13 letters.